Skip to content

 Q12.
 You mentioned UML.
 Does StateWORKS resemble it?

-A. StateWORKS shares the ideas of UML in that it encourages the system architects to work at the level of the system description in state-diagram format.
+StateWORKS shares the ideas of UML in that it encourages the system architects to work at the level of the system description in state-diagram format.
 But UML like most other CASE tools, only generate a small fraction (typically 2%) of the code and does not allow for automatic validation of the final system.
 The full notation of UML is over-complex, as it was based on the assumption of manual coding, and certain features preclude the automatic generation and validation of code.

-In the book "Mastering UML with Rational Rose", to take just one example, one is advised that "State transition diagrams are not created for every class: they are used only for very complex classes."
+In the book “Mastering UML with Rational Rose”, to take just one example, one is advised that “State transition diagrams are not created for every class: they are used only for very complex classes.”
 In StateWORKS, in contrast, one must build a state model for every class where a reaction to any event requires remembering at least one event from the past.
-This is the way to ensure that the total system behaviour is captured in FSM models, and not in code.
-Otherwise we shall have the recurrent problem of re-engineering software from old and generally impenetrable, source code.
+This is the way to ensure that the total system behavior is captured in FSM models, and not in code.
+Otherwise, we shall have the recurrent problem of re-engineering software from old and generally impenetrable, source code.

 StateWORKS does not use the StateCharts concepts: those were developed for top-down design, and have serious conceptual difficulties in the implementation phase.
 The StateWORKS strategy, of constructing the system from a number of “components” which are individually quite easy to design and to comprehend, is very much more powerful.

 StateWORKS is a tool, not only for the systems analyst in his ivory tower, but for the guys at the sharp end, who are writing the software.
 StateWORKS FSM models can, and must, take into account all the tricky details which are never brought out in UML models, but need to be put in the software when it is produced.
-This means that StateWORKS is used very effectively as a tool to help to understand a specification which is initially unclear, and to develop the real specification of behaviour, to such fine detail that no design decisions are left to be made by "coders".
+This means that StateWORKS is used very effectively as a tool to help to understand a specification which is initially unclear, and to develop the real specification of behavior, to such fine detail that no design decisions are left to be made by “coders”.

 StateWORKS has much in common with Agile Methods in the way it should be applied.